brodybits/sqlite-fake-crypto-batch-connection-core-pro-free-2020-01/README.md

 ## About

-SQLite batch processing for Android and iOS, including low-level modules for C, C++, Objective-C, and Java
+SQLite batch processing for Android and iOS, including low-level modules for C, C++, Objective-C, and Java, with API and internal enhancements to support use of an encryption password key (through `sqlite3_key` function call) - with **fake crypto** version included (intended to enable straightforward adaptation for *real* encryption using a solution such as SQLCipher)

 intended for easy integration into plugin packages for Apache Cordova and React Native